JvThunder/Mario-RL/README.md

 ## File Details
-- To run everything, make sure that all the pip requirement from `requirement.txt` is satifies.
+- To run everything, make sure that all the pip requirement from `requirements.txt` is satified.
 - You can use the `train-mario.py` to train the agent on your own.
 You can also change the number of timesteps.
 - You can see the whole training statistics by running a tensorboard on the folder `mario-tensorboard`.
 - To test it, run the `test-mario.py` file.
 By default if runs $N=10$ tries that the agent plays and gives the overall average. (change the $N$ as you see fit)